ava-labs/avalanche-docs/docs/learn/getting-started.md

 It's crucial to understand that **your secret passphrase is your wallet**.
 Whoever has access to the secret 24 word passphrase has complete and full access and control over everything in the wallet.
 If you give someone your passphrase, you have given them everything in it.
 Therefore, **never give your passphrase to anyone**.
 Do not send it anywhere.
 Do not type it into websites you found online or that someone sent you a link to.
 Best practice is to not have your passphrase saved on any computer.

 The only place where you can enter the passphrase is into the [official Avalanche Wallet](https://wallet.avax.network) website, and even then, make sure you're on a secure network and that the website is the right one by typing the address `https://wallet.avax.network` address yourself.
 Check the padlock icon in your browser to make sure your connection is secure.
+If using a search engine, be aware that the first link might be ad for a malicious site impersonating the official one.
+Always carefully check the address!
 If you're in doubt as to whether to enter your passphrase, don't.

 If you're working with non-trivial amounts of tokens (in other words, money you can't comfortably lose), we strongly advise that you use a [Ledger hardware wallet](https://www.ledger.com/) to access your funds.